aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/load-notebook-file-with-load-options/_index.md

 ## Prerequisites

-Before diving into using Aspose.Note for Java, ensure you have the following prerequisites:

 ### Java Development Kit (JDK) Installation

-1. Download JDK: Visit the Oracle website or OpenJDK distributions to download the Java Development Kit (JDK) suitable for your operating system.
+1. Download JDK from the Oracle website or an OpenJDK distribution.
-2. Install JDK: Follow the installation instructions provided by Oracle or the OpenJDK community for your respective operating system.
+2. Follow the installer instructions for your operating system.

 ### Aspose.Note for Java Installation

-1. Download Aspose.Note for Java: Visit the [download page](https://releases.aspose.com/note/java/) on the Aspose website.
+1. Download Aspose.Note for Java from the [download page](https://releases.aspose.com/note/java/).
-2. Select Version: Choose the appropriate version of Aspose.Note for Java and download the library.
+2. Choose the version that matches your project’s needs.
-3. Add Aspose.Note to Your Project: Include the downloaded Aspose.Note JAR file in your Java project's build path.
+3. Add the Aspose.Note JAR to your project’s build path (e.g., via Maven, Gradle, or manually).

 ## Import Packages

-To begin using Aspose.Note for Java in your project, import the necessary packages.
-Below is an example demonstrating how to import packages:
+To start, import the classes you’ll need:

 ```java
 import java.io.IOException;